-A full-time Locum Consultant Haematologist is required at The Shrewsbury and Telford Hospital NHS Trust who has already submitted evidence for the Portfolio (CESR) Pathway.
+A full-time Consultant Haematologist is required at The Shrewsbury and Telford Hospital NHS Trust.
 The position is based at the Royal Shrewsbury Hospital and with out-patient duties at The Princess Royal Hospital, Telford, as well as a consultative on-call service for the Robert Jones & Agnes Hunt Orthopaedic Hospital, Oswestry.
 This is a new position due to growing service need.